meuter/dotfiles/README.md

     # in the list that will be installed.
     # Beware that this function is executed in the main shell, it should
     # therefore be a good citizen, e.g. not change the cwd.
+    #
+    # NOTE: this function is optional
+    echo -n
+}

+function uninit_package() {
+    # This function is used to un-initialize the package after it is
+    # uninstalled to e.g. remove alias, cleanup environment variables, ...
+    # Beware that this function is executed in the main shell, it should
+    # therefore be a good citizen, e.g. not change the cwd.
+    #
+    # NOTE: this function is optional
     echo -n
 }

 ```